Should I complete my courses before I enrol or should I enrol now?

 Course registration must be verified as to accuracy and currency.
 This requires constant referral to College calendars.
 Once you become a member of CIB, your personal file is established.
 When your transcripts are received, it is necessary determine that the courses that you completed are eligible for credit.
 Your courses are verified with a master list.
 Often, acceptable courses may have a different course number from the master list and CIB must contact the College for a course outline.
 Once verified, your courses are entered into your file.

-The course registration fee covers these administrative costs.
+The course registration fee covers these administration costs.

 Can I use a credit card for payments?